sumitsamantray/Google-Trends/README.md

 # Google-Trends Project [Link](https://app.powerbi.com/view?r=eyJrIjoiNzMzMmJjYjktOWNlNi00NmIzLWExNTYtYWUxMmZmMDAzM2M3IiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)

+To use Google Trends API for fetching a dataset from https://serpapi.com/

+Google Trends data on popular keywords across 69 countries.
+It emphasizes "Data Analyst" as the leading keyword with 55K searches, while "Data Engineer" is rising in popularity.
+Other notable keywords include "Web Developer," "Software Developer," and "Power BI Developer," with "Power BI Developer" accounting for the highest share at 35.5%.
+A performance graph tracks keyword trends over several days in October.
+The data is a snapshot of searches, indicating demand for various technical roles, with detailed analysis available for further tracking.

+**Google Trends** regarding keyword performance over a certain period.
+It highlights the following:

+- **Top keywords** such as "Data Analyst," which is associated with **55K searches**.
+- **Rising keywords** like "Data Engineer."
+- A detailed chart tracks keyword performance over several days (e.g., "Data Analyst," "Web Developer," "Software Developer," etc.), with "Power BI Developer" at 35.5%.

+If you need deeper insights or visual improvements, let me know!

-After Pesting the codes into Power BI, replace your API Key in the code.
+After Pasting the codes into Power BI, replace your API Key in the code.
 If you don't know how to get the key, log in to https://serpapi.com/ and navigate to the account section, where you'll find it.

 Keyword Limit: Maximum 5 Keywords can be passed.